-The meet-up indeed attracted professionals from civil society, knowledge institutes, private sector and government institutions.
+The meet-up indeed attracted professionals from civil society, knowledge institutes, the private sector and government institutions.
 They engaged in a very lively discussion, that continued during drinks after the official meeting was over.
-It was clear that the last word hasn’t been said about the European policy and various participants suggested to host another event after the report has been published, to focus on concrete actions for the Dutch Diamond.
+It was clear that the last word hasn’t been said about the European policy and various participants suggested hosting another event after the report has been published, to focus on concrete actions for the Dutch Diamond.
 As multi-stakeholder networks, both foodFIRST and AgriProFocus have the ambition to continue to facilitate the discussion, both in Europe and in Africa.

 Kees Blokland, Agriterra:

 “Dit is niet het zoveelste rapport voor onderin de la.
 Het rapport van de EU Task Force Rural Africa biedt veel kansen voor Nederlandse Vierhoek.”